cilium/cilium/Documentation/architecture.rst

 `root.io.k8s`.
 Rules of the node will only apply if the endpoint in question carries a label which starts with the prefix `io.k8s`.

-Additionally, any rules of a child node may only cover labels which share the prefix of the absolute node path.
-This means that a child `id.foo` cannot contain a rule which covers the label `id.bar.example` but it can contain a rule which covers the label `id.foo.example`.
+Additionally, any rules of a child node may only cover labels that share the prefix of the absolute node path.
+This means that a child `id.foo` cannot contain a rule which covers the label `id.bar.example`, but it can contain a rule that covers the label `id.foo.example`.

-Unlike an arbitrary label selector attached to each node, this property ensures that a parent node always covers all endpoints of all its children which is essential to keep  precedence rules simple as described in the next section.
+Unlike an arbitrary label selector attached to each node, this property ensures that a parent node always covers all endpoints of all its children, which is essential to keep  precedence rules simple as described in the next section.

 Precedence Rules